 - Spread about a tablespoon of chocolate icing on top of each cookie.

-Old-fashioned Chocolate Drop Cookies are soft cake-like cookies with a swirl of peppermint cream cheese icing.
-Topped with peppermint candy.
+Old-fashioned Chocolate Drop Cookies are a soft cake-like cookie with a swirl of chocolate

 Ingredients